 People - Core A

 Dr. Hammock, Distinguished Professor of Entomology, UC Davis College of Agricultural and Environmental Sciences, is a toxicologist and bioorganic chemist with extensive experience in pharmacology.
 He was elected to the National Academy of Sciences for his work on immunoassays and sensors for toxins.
 He has directed a mass spectrometry-based analytical laboratory serving multiple NIH funded projects across the UC Davis campus for 15 years.
-He is trained in drug metabolism and has worked in metabolomics for many years and is co-PI of the NIH Westcoast Metabolomics Center.
+He is trained in drug metabolism and has worked in metabolomics for many years.

 Dr. Yang has over 10 years of experience in analytical chemistry and 9 years of metabolomics experiences, and has been involved in analytical method and data analysis methodology development and the metabolomics and lipidomics platform development.
 He developed a profiling method for the regulatory lipid mediators including eicosanoids based on LC/MS/MS.